jurkovicova/Route_Finder/README.md

 ```
 ./a.out LAX VIE > points.js & open  map.html
 ```
 Here, LAX and VIE are the short codes for chosen airports.
-You can choose any two airporst from the database usign their short codes
+You can choose any two airporst from the database usign their short codes.
 After this, you should be able to see the map with the shortest route between the chosen airports.